 Keep your nails trimmed and take off your watch and jewelry to avoid harming your baby.
-Play soothing music or sing to your baby as you massage.
+Play soothing music or sing as you massage.

 Make sure the room temperature is warm enough—at least 75 degrees F—since your baby will be unclothed.
 You can also cover baby with a blanket except for the area of the body you are massaging—this is especially advisable for preemies and newborns.

-Undress your baby and place her on a blanket or mat atop a firm surface – like the floor or a changing table – that is secure and comfortable for both of you, and soft enough for her.
-Make sure your baby is at a height that won’t hurt your back—either too high or too low can quickly make your back hurt.
+Undress your baby and place them on a blanket or mat atop a firm surface – like the floor or a changing table – that is secure and comfortable for both of you, and soft enough for baby.
+Make sure they are at a height that won’t affect your back—either too high or too low can quickly make it hurt.

-As you massage, watch for your baby’s non-verbal cues and listen for her verbal ones.
-Smiling, cooing, sucking, tongue extension, body movement, and placing her hand to her mouth are some of the positive signs that say, “I like this.”
+As you massage, watch for your baby’s non-verbal cues and listen for their verbal ones.
+Smiling, cooing, sucking, tongue extension, body movement, and placing hand to mouth are some positive signs that say, “I like this.”

-Frowning, crying, coughing, spitting up, hiccups, changing color, a change in breathing, throwing her arms and legs about, stiffening, and arching the back are signs to take a break or discontinue the massage.
+Frowning, crying, coughing, spitting up, hiccups, changing color, a change in breathing, throwing arms and legs about, stiffening, and arching their back are signs to take a break or discontinue the massage.

-Downward strokes are usually calming, while upward strokes tend to be stimulating.
+Downward strokes are usually calming, while upward strokes tend to stimulate.
 Downward strokes are usually best for infants.

-Use touch, your voice, eye contact and movement to give your baby a complete experience, unless he or she becomes easily over-stimulated.
+Use touch, your voice, eye contact and movement to give your baby a complete experience, unless they become easily over-stimulated.

 The Don’ts of Baby Massage

-Don’t use deep-tissue massage as you would for an adult because it could cause trauma or injury to your baby.
+Don’t use deep-tissue massage as you would for an adult—it could cause trauma or injury to your baby.
 Light pressure and slow, gentle strokes are the most calming and soothing…and fun.

-Don’t massage your baby when she’s hungry or full.
+Don’t massage your baby when they're hungry or full.

-Don't let the massage oil get into her eyes, nose, or ears.
-Avoid massaging the soft spot on her head, and massaging directly over her spine.
+Don't let the massage oil get into the eyes, nose, or ears.
+Avoid massaging the soft spot on your baby's head, and massaging directly over their spine.